Supernova fast flavor conversions in 1+1D : Influence of mu-tau neutrinos: Conclusions

-We have considered the same four cases that we adopted in our previous work \cite{Capozzi:2020kge} and have solved the complete non-linear equations of motion in one space and time dimension for each of them.
-Out of the four cases considered, the case 1 does not show any instability as there is no crossing in any of the sectors ($e-\mu$, $e-\tau$ and $\mu-\tau$) while the other three show absolute instabilities.
+We have considered the same four cases that we adopted in our previous work \cite{Capozzi:2020kge} and have solved the complete nonlinear equations of motion in one space and time dimension for each of them.
+It is evident from Fig.\,\ref{fig:AllCase} that out of the four cases considered, case 1 does not show any instability as there is no crossing in any of the sectors ($e-\mu$, $e-\tau$, and $\mu-\tau$), while the other three show absolute instabilities.
 Cases 2 and 4 have instabilities in all the three sectors whereas it is present only in the $\mu-\tau$ sector of case 3.
-The presence of absolute instability is evident from the fact that in all the cases, the instability spreads around the point of origin without drifting.
+The presence of absolute instability is evident from the fact that in all the cases the instability spreads around the point of origin without drifting.
 Moreover, the instability propagates in both directions around the origin point (upward and downward).
-This is because of the backward velocity modes which are present in all our numerical examples.
-The results obtained from the non-linear analysis are confirmed by the linear one.
-However, we point out that the triggering of instabilities in otherwise stable sector $\rho_{\alpha\beta}$, because of the absence of a crossing at $t=0$, can only be observed at the non linear level.
-Overall, we find that the qualitative nature of the results obtained in~\cite{Capozzi:2020kge} remains robust even when considering flavor evolution in both space and time.
+This is because of the backward velocity modes ($v < 0$; see Figure \ref{fig:angdist}), which are present in all our numerical examples.
+The results obtained from the nonlinear analysis are confirmed by the linear one.
+However, we point out that the triggering of instabilities in the otherwise stable sector $\rho_{\alpha\beta}$, because of the absence of a crossing at $t=0$, can only be observed at the nonlinear level.
+Overall, we find that the qualitative nature of the results obtained in Ref.~\cite{Capozzi:2020kge} remains robust even when considering flavor evolution in both space and time.

 Overall, we find that considering all the six neutrino species can significantly affect the results obtained with only three of them.
 First, systems that are stable in the standard three species approach can be unstable in the more realistic six species one.
-Moreover, in order to make a fair comparison between the two approaches, we have done a numerical analysis starting with same flavor content for both cases, finding a relatively large difference in the flavor outcomes.
+Moreover, to make a fair comparison between the two approaches, we have done a numerical analysis starting with same flavor content for both cases, finding a relatively large difference in the flavor outcomes.
 Thus, this analysis emphasizes the need to include muons in the study of fast flavor conversions and in turn may reveal their influence on the supernova dynamics.